dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2571: Mental strain can lower academic performance.
+### T2571: This pressure can negatively impact academic performance and well-being.

 |Support|
 |---|